-5. Nomination Committee - Board Nomination and Appointment of Directors
+5. Nomination Committee

-The Company's Nomination Committee comprised exclusively of Independent Non-Executive Directors.
+The Company's Nomination Committee comprised exclusively of Independent Non-Executive Directors and is chaired by Mr Loo Lean Hock, the Senior Independent Non-Executive Director.
 The composition of the Nomination Committee is as follows:

-Name Designation Loo Lean Hock Senior Independent Non-Executive Director Chairman Ernest Bong Miau Fatt Independent Non-Executive Director Member Noor Alina Binti Mohamad Faiz Independent Non-Executive Director Member
+Name Designation Loo Lean Hock (Senior Independent Non-Executive Director) Chairman Ernest Bong Miau Fatt (Independent Non-Executive Director) Member Noor Alina Binti Mohamad Faiz (Independent Non-Executive Director) Member

 The Nomination Committee is responsible for making recommendations to the Board on the most appropriate Board size composition to ensure it is collectively able to discharge its duties in an informed and conscientious manner.
 In discharging its responsibilities, the Nomination Committee has developed certain criteria used in the recruitment process and annual assessment of Directors.
-In evaluating the suitability of candidates, the Nomination Committee considers the following factors, the detail was set up in the Terms of Reference of the Nomination Committee which is available for reference at the Company's website, www.pmbtechnology.com:
+In evaluating the suitability of candidates, the Nomination Committee considers the following factors, the detail was set up in the Terms of Reference of the Nomination Committee which is available for reference at the Company's website, www.pmbtechnology.com.